vdarkobar/NextCloud/README.md

   <br><br>
 </p>

-Login to <a href="https://dash.cloudflare.com/">CloudFlare</a> and set Domain name, or Domain name and Subdomain for your WordPress.
+Login to <a href="https://dash.cloudflare.com/">CloudFlare</a> and set Domain name, or Domain name and Subdomain for your NextCloud.
 ```
     A | example.com | YOUR WAN IP
 ```